By Toni Brannagan

 You can try out the first 10 sessions for free, and subscribers get access to Headspace’s extensive library of meditation techniques and exercises.
 Some of their topics include meditation essentials, managing stress and anxiety, falling asleep and waking up, and personal growth.

 No matter what, cute notifications about breathing exercises aren’t substitutes for mental health treatment, but there *is* an app for that.
-(I don’t even remember what commercial that’s referencing, but I just typed that sentence completely devoid of free will.)
+(I don’t even remember what commercial that’s referencing, help.)

 If IRL therapy isn’t available to you due to financial or time constraints, online therapy can be a pretty useful alternative — Talkspace makes it easy to connect with an accredited therapist or counselor that suits your needs.